FRules/tefdnn/README.md

 # Training Environment for Deep Neural Networks

 This project is a simple training environment for deep neural networks.
-The supported neural network types are autoencoders and typical fully connected feedforward networks.
+The supported neural network type is a  typical fully connected feedforward network.
 The application contains an hsqldb database where training environments can be saved.
-A training environment can either contain a fully connected feedforward network or both an autoencoder and a fully connected feedforward network.

-**Right now, you should only use the fully connected feedforward network because results with attached autoencoder were poor when I tested it.**

 ## Usage

 You can control the application via CLI.
 There are several commands available.